 - In a cold mixing bowl beat cream until soft peaks form.
-Gradually add powdered sugar and vanilla beans and beat until stiff peaks form.
+Gradually add powdered sugar and vanilla seeds and beat until stiff peaks form.
 Put this in a bowl in the fridge.
 In another mixing bowl, beat the cream cheese, until fluffy.
 Add the white chocolate and beat until smooth.
 Fold in the whipped cream.

 - After the cheesecake has cooled spread the mousse evenly on top.
 Refrigerate several hours before serving.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 592Total Fat: 42gSaturated Fat: 25gTrans Fat: 1gUnsaturated Fat: 14gCholesterol: 163mgSodium: 277mgCarbohydrates: 47gFiber: 1gSugar: 38gProtein: 7g